Edward J. Lyman (1844-1917), aka Boston Ned, Frank E. Parker, Edward Lovejoy, George Atkinson, George Ackerson, Edward Keenan — Pickpocket

 What is it that causes a hardened criminal to reform?
 Fear of dying in prison?
 The love of a family that encourages them to be better?
 An old promise to a dead parent?
 Something made Ned Lyman reform, against all odds, given his record.

-Byrnes begins the recitation of Lyman’s record much earlier compared to most of his entries, which usually picked up in the late 1870s.
-He begins his account of Lyman in 1863; but Lyman had already made a mark three years earlier, at age 16, when he was arrested in Boston for rioting (a charge usually leveled at street gangs fighting among themselves).
+Byrnes begins the recitation of Lyman’s record at an early year, compared to most of his other entries, which usually started in the late 1870s.
+Byrnes begins his account of Lyman in 1863; but Lyman had already made a mark three years earlier, at age 16, when he was arrested in Boston for rioting (a charge usually leveled at street gangs fighting among themselves).
 He was given the choice of a fine of $60 and court costs or six months in jail.
 Lyman was the only son of an Irish widow, so he likely served the time.

 In May, 1861 he enlisted for a year’s duty in the Navy.
 He was aboard the USS Colorado, which saw blockade duty in the Gulf of Mexico.